 A change in demand is often caused by a change in technology — superior technology is generally preferred over older technology.
 In the 20th century, film was in high demand.
 Now that most cameras are digital, film has all but disappeared.

 Another factor that causes a shift in demand is the number of buyers.
 The number of buyers may increase because of population growth or because technology has allowed suppliers to sell to a much larger market.
 For instance, the Internet has greatly expanded the marketplace for many goods, allowing even a small company to sell to the entire world.
 The demand for health services is greatly increasing and is anticipated to continue to increase not only because of the much larger number people who are living longer than ever, but also because of insurance provided by private companies and the government that makes healthcare more affordable.

 For most products, an increase in income generally increases the demand for products, because higher incomes make many more products more affordable.
 However, some products actually decline in sales with increasing income, such as used cars, used computers, or cheap clothing.
 A normal good is a good where demand increases with increasing income.
-When the demand for a good is inversely related to income, the good is referred to as an inferior good.
+When the demand for a good is inversely related to income, the good is called an inferior good.
 So, for instance, when a person strikes it rich, they will probably trade in their Toyota Yaris for a Lexus.

 Demand may shift when the prices of related goods change.
 There are 2 types of related goods: substitute goods, which are goods that can be used in place of other goods, and complementary goods, which are goods that are used together.